 I mean, there are other grammar books, but they lack a lot of nuance and detail.

 I agree with galaxyrocker; Gramadach na Gaeilge and Graiméar Gaeilge na mBráithre Críostaí are the best online sources.
-[A little German helps with the incompletely translated bits of GG ; sometimes the original German language site helps to explain oddities in the English language site.
+[A little German helps with the incompletely translated bits of GG ; sometimes the original German language site has details that aren’t on the English site, or helps to explain oddities in the English language site.
 A determination to read Irish is needed for GGmBC (it’s a PDF file) — I hope that I’ll refer to it more frequently as the years pass. ;*) ]

 My most-used Irish grammar book is the Christian Brothers’ New Irish Grammar (my copy was published in 1991); it’s not perfect (e.g. sometimes it’s not particularly clear), but it’s pretty good.
 I’m not familiar with what’s been published in the last 20-odd years, though, so perhaps a more recent edition of it has further improvements, or maybe another grammar book would be a better choice if clarity is your highest priority.